mbonaddio-sfdc/agent-governor/README.md

 ### Step 5 — Add the wrapper to your website

+The **wrapper** is a small piece of JavaScript that sits between your website and your normal Agentforce/MIAW chat snippet.
+Instead of launching the agent the moment the page loads, it first asks the Governor API — using the **Governor Key** from Step 4 — whether the agent is clear to show right now.
+Only on a **GO** does it run your standard snippet and boot the agent; on a **STOP** (paused, over the daily limit, outside hours, sampled out, or if the API is unreachable) it quietly does nothing, so the visitor sees your site exactly as it was.
+This is what lets you throttle the rollout centrally from the configuration record without editing your website again — you change the record, not the code on the page.

 From the [/client/](/client/) folder, choose the variant that matches your scenario (greenfield, fallback-to-existing-bot, or high-volume).
 Set `GOVERNOR_SITE_BASE` to your Site's base URL (from Step 2) and `GOVERNOR_KEY` to the key from Step 4, paste your standard